Top 5 Peaceful Gouramis for a Community Tank

 Sparkling gouramis are excellent micropredators that will happily eat up all the seed shrimp, detritus worms, and even hydra in your fish tank.

 The super peaceful Trichogaster chuna is native to India and Bangladesh, and several color variants have been produced, such as wild type, yellow-gold, and red.
 As with most gouramis, the males tend to be more colorful than the females.
 Both sexes are equally good-natured and can live as a single, pair, or group with similarly sized community fish.
 They really stand out in a lushy planted aquarium with schooling fish of a different color, like green neon tetras.
 Honey gouramis are also fun and easy to breed, where the male builds a bubble nest to protect the fertilized eggs until they hatch.
+For more information, read the full care sheet.

 Honey gouramis are mostly solid-colored, but males often develop a dark blue-black throat and abdomen during breeding periods.